Homer painting gifted to Cape Ann Museum

 "At the heart of the museum’s holdings is the single largest collection of works by early 19th century artist Fitz Henry Lane (1804-1865)," according to the press release.

-The museum has extended hours for the final day on Sunday to 5 p .m.
-For more information, visit: capeannmuseum.org or call 978-283-0455.
+The museum has extended hours for the final day of the Homer exhibit this Sunday, Dec.
+1, from 10 a.m. to 5 p.m.

 Commented